 Begin by subtracting the ‘set/one-off money going out’ total from the ‘money coming in’ total.
 You will then be left with a sum of money for spending on ‘other’ things such as: food, socialising, hobbies, self-care & clothes.
-Finally, take this number and divide it by the number of months you need to spread it over until you get your next Student Loan Instalment to give you your monthly budget.
+Finally, take this number and divide it by the number of months you need to spread it over until you get your next Student Loan Instalment to give you your monthly student budget.

-Like I mentioned earlier, I create multiple cards within the Monzo app to see how much money is going to be spent on rent, bills and my monthly budget etc. The app also enables you to set your monthly budget and plan how much you want to spend on different categories (food, self care, socialising etc.) in order to stretch your budget over the month.
+Like I mentioned earlier, I create multiple cards within the Monzo app to see how much money is going to be spent on rent, bills and my monthly budget etc. The app also enables you to set your monthly student budget and plan how much you want to spend on different categories (food, self care, socialising etc.) in order to stretch your budget over the month.

-The app also has a tracker to illustrate whether you are on track to stay within your monthly budget.
+The app also has a tracker to illustrate whether you are on track to stay within your monthly student budget.
 It turns green if you are on track or orange and then red if you have been spending too much and are likely to spend your budget before the month is over.